 What is the difference between an air source & ground source heat pump?

 There are many factors that differentiate air source from ground source heat pumps – including the fact that air source units absorb heat energy from the air, and ground source units from the ground or water.
-Discover the differences in efficiency, running costs and RHI income – and see our comparison animations!Learn more
+Discover the differences in efficiency, running costs – and see our comparison animations!Learn more

 How do heat pump systems work?